RochesterinNYC/1004-Debugging-Tutorial/README.md

 ###Theory:

-Important to note that debugging and fixing bugs when your program does not work as expected is **not** an exercise in randomly or semi-randomly changing parts of your code and rerunning your program to see if it works.
+It's important to note that debugging and fixing bugs when your program does not work as expected is **not** an exercise in randomly or semi-randomly changing parts of your code and rerunning your program to see if it works.
 Even if one of the changes you make might make the program work as expected, you may have not actually fixed the bug/mistake and only applied a temporary solution.
 After implementing more code, the original bug may resurface and you will have not really fixed it as you didn't determine the core logic behind the issue.

-Debugging is the practice of trying to fix a bug through two primary steps.
+Effective debugging that actually fixes bugs is more methodical and scientific.

-1. Collect enough information for a hypothesis.
+#####Collect enough information for a hypothesis/guess at what's wrong or causing the error.

 Find out what information (which classes, variables, methods, etc.) is relevant to the bug or unexpected behavior.
 Check this information/statuses of these things with print statements or in the debugger.

-2. Make a hypothesis.

-The problem is caused by how this variable should be 'x' at this point in program execution but I don't think it is that value.

-3. Test it.

-Use print statements or the debugger and breakpoints to check the veracity of your hypothesis.

-4. Repeat!

-Now that you know that this variable is the cause of the issue and that its value is not what it should be, make a hypothesis as to what/where it's being changed and test it.
-This should give you enough information to both realize the root cause of the bug and how to fix it.

-4. You now have enough information to fix the problem.
+Ex.
+My fizzBuzz method is not working as expected.
+Calling the fizzBuzz method with 15 as the input parameter does not print fizzBuzz for 15.
+I'm going to use a breakpoint in this for loop of this method to collect more information about what's happening in each iteration.

+#####Make a hypothesis.
+Guess what is wrong or causing the bug.

+Use the information you got from print statements, debugging, etc. to make an educated guess about what might be causing the bug.

+Ex.
+The information I got from breakpoints tells me that i iterates up to 14 inside the for loop.
+The problem is caused by how the condition to end the for loop should be when the i value is <= the end and not <.

+#####Try to apply a fix.

+Change your code to fix what you're estimating is the issue.

+Ex.
+I'll change the i < end conditional to i <= end.

+#####Test the fix.

+See if your results/output are correct again and the program now works as expected.
+Gauge if your expectations of values match their actual values.

+Ex.
+Okay, the program now prints fizzBuzz for 15 so it works as expected now.

+#####Repeat until fixed!

+If your guess was wrong or you don't have enough information to really understand the bug, repeat!
+Get more information, guess what could be wrong, test it, etc. With each fix attempt/tested guess, the domain of elements of your program that could be causing the error get less and less and your understanding of how the program or specific methods work increases.

 ------